eclipse-cbi/org.eclipse.cbi/README.md

 Using the plugins
 =================

-Add the CBI repository to your Maven <pluginRepositories> section
+Add the CBI repository to your Maven &lt;pluginRepositories&gt; section

     https://repo.eclipse.org/content/repositories/cbi-releases/